bagherilab/carcade_mapping_design_space/README.md

 |___toy/
 ```

-The `toy` data files in the `toy/` directory are short time scale (2-day) simulations that enable showing how the data processing pipeline works in a reasonable time frame.
-These are used for the **parse**, **analyze**, and **subset** parts of the example pipeline.

-The `full` data files in the `full/` directory contain model output `.json` files and subsetted data files directly used in the paper and as part of the **plot**, **stats**, and **image** part of the example pipeline.

-Files within the `full/` and `toy/` folders are sorted into subfolders by context or data type, including `coculture/`, `tissue/`, and `ranked/`.
+Files within the `full/` and `toy/` directories are sorted into subfolders by context or data type, including `coculture/`, `tissue/`, and `ranked/`.
 Files in `coculture/` folders correspond to co-culture `dish` context simulations.
 Files in `tissue/` folder correspond to `tissue` context simulations.
 Files in the `ranked/` folder enable comparison between the performance rank of the effective treatments from the realistic co-culture `dish` when used in the `tissue` context.

 #### `toy/` directory contents

-`toy` simulations are those that are short time scale (2-day) simulations that enable time efficient exploration of the processing part of the pipeline.

 The `toy/` directory contains the following folder structure: